atlesn/rrr/README.md

 Among other things, RRR can be used to:

+- **Read**
-- Acquire/capture messages, telegrams and data using piping, UNIX sockets, UDP/TCP-packets, HTTP or MQTT
+  Acquire/capture messages, telegrams and data using piping, UNIX sockets, UDP/TCP-packets, HTTP or MQTT
+- **Route**
-- Transfer messages using HTTP, WebSocket, MQTT, UDP or TCP
+  Transfer messages using HTTP, WebSocket, MQTT, UDP or TCP
+- **Record**
-- Modify messages using Perl or Python
-- Save messages using InfluxDB, MySQL or a customized save method
+  Modify and process messages using Perl, Python or JavaScript.
+Save messages using InfluxDB, MySQL or a customized save method.

 Application examples may include: